 Entrepreneurship Expert mentors provide expertise in finance, marketing, legal, operations/scaling, business development/sales, manufacturing/rapid prototyping and more.
 Entrepreneurship Experts may meet one-on-one with aspiring entrepreneurs or startup founders.
 Appointments are available to all.

 ASU Venture Devils supports student, faculty and community entrepreneurs who are launching ventures within a wide range of developmental stages from ideation through commercialization.
 Venture Devils aims to catalyze the entrepreneurial success of founders by connecting them with Venture Mentors who provide regular, ongoing support.
-This dedicated mentorship is paired with an online Venture Devils course, which is designed to challenge, monitor and advance the venture development process.

 At ASU, you'll find lots of opportunities to get funding for your idea.
 We can help you find seed money and other funding options.
 Some competitions are exclusively for ASU students, while others are open to anyone.

 Do you have a great idea that you'd like to develop?
 Ideation funding can help you get it off the ground.